 - Check the route to hospital, keep change for car park, or keep the number of a taxi company to hand.

 - Check whether mobile phones are allowed in the hospital or birth centre (if not, bring money for a phonecard or change).

 - Make sure camera and phone batteries are charged.

 Most importantly, birth partners should try and be patient, calm and supportive.
 Listen to your partner – she is the one who knows best what she needs.

-NCT's helpline offers practical and emotional support in all areas of pregnancy, having a baby and early parenthood: 0300 330 0700.
+Our support line offers practical and emotional support in all areas of pregnancy, having a baby and early parenthood: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about pregnancy, labour and life with a new baby.